t-w/t-w.github.io/_posts/2016-09-08-gdb_shared_lib.markdown

 596     in mixer.c
 {% endhighlight %}

-We have arrived to another code module, which is a part of dynamically linked `libSDL2_mixer`.

 Now, we can see the line number and the name of the source file - but gdb does not show any code...
+This way we have arrived to another code module, which is a part of dynamically linked `SDL2_mixer` library.

 This leads us to the 2nd missing thing: